 In practice, legal separation tends to be cheaper to accomplish than divorce.
-This is especially true if the couple is on decent terms and does not need court hearings to determine asset division.
-Couples can also employ a mediator to help them divide assets.
+This is especially true if you and your spouse are on decent terms and do not need court hearings to determine asset division.
+You can also employ a mediator to help you split assets.3

-If a spouse has grounds for getting divorced, then that spouse has grounds to get legally separated.
-There is no situation where a couple is eligible for a divorce and not a legal separation.
+If you have grounds for getting divorced, then you have grounds to get legally separated.
+There is no situation where you are eligible for a divorce and not a legal separation.

 Nevada is a no-fault divorce state.
-The most common reason for a divorce or legal separation is the incompatibility of the spouses.
-But a spouse can also sue for divorce or legal separation when:
+The most common reason for a divorce or legal separation is incompatibility.
+Though you can also sue for divorce or legal separation when:

-- The other spouse has been legally insane for at least two (2) years; or
+- your spouse has been legally insane for at least two (2) years; or

-- The spouses have lived apart for at least one (1) year
+- you and your spouse have lived apart for at least one (1) year

-Note that if one spouse files for a divorce but the other spouse wants only a legal separation, the court will likely grant a divorce.
-In general, both spouses need to want a legal separation for a judge to grant one.
+Note that if you file for a divorce but your spouse wants only a legal separation, the court will likely grant a divorce.
+In general, you both need to want a legal separation for a judge to grant one.

 The court may determine the same rights and obligations in a legal separation as in a Nevada divorce.
 These can include: